matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 signed JSON using the user's master cross-signing key.
 Other properties depend on the encryption algorithm, and are described below.

-If a key has the `name` property set to `m.default`, then this key is marked as the default key for the account.
-The default key is the one that all secrets will be encrypted with, and the clients will try to use to decrypt data with, unless the user specifies otherwise.
-Only one key can be marked as the default.
+If a key has the `name` property set to `m.default`, then this key is treated as the default key for the account.
+The default key is the one that all secrets will be encrypted with, and that clients will try to use to decrypt data with, unless the user specifies otherwise.
+Only one key can be marked as the default at a time.

 Encrypted data can be stored using the `account_data` API.
 The `type` for the `account_data` is defined by the feature that uses the data.
 For example,